 Metro Boomin’ and 21 Savage have phenomenal chemistry to me, and it really shows on this song.

-Even though 21 Savage was practically spoon fed a hot track by Metro, give him some credit for pumping some additional energy into this song.
+Even though 21 Savage was practically spoon fed a hot track by Metro, give him some credit for pumping some additional energy into the song.
 Even though he raps with this monotone voice, he finds a way to be catchy, finding a way to make his bars stand out with every line he drops.

 I feel like 21 starts and closes out his lines better than anyone else in the game right now, reminding me of an NBA player with a great first step that can also finish at the rim.